Why Bob Mankoff matters

 Bob Mankoff represents the editor as builder.

-He is important not only because he made cartoons or chose them well, but because he treated humor as a field with memory, systems, and transmissible craft.
+He is important because he made cartoons, chose them well, and treated humor as a field with memory, systems, and transmissible craft.
 He helped hold together the old magazine world, the digital archive world, and the public-facing creativity world in a single career.

 Mankoff is one of the people who made American cartoon culture easier to preserve, easier to circulate, and easier to think about without draining it of play.